polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 }
  ```

-You can get the working version of this code by visiting `part-2-2` directory:
+You can get the working version of this code by visiting the `part-2-2` directory:

 ```bash
 cd part-2-2;